uofajillian/edx-documentation/en_us/xblock/source/overview/introduction.rst

 The edX Platform uses many built in XBlocks that are available to course developers.
 For example, `Google Drive`_ and `Open Response Assessments`_ are both XBlocks that are imported into the edX Platform.
+For more information, see :ref:`XBlocks and the edX Platform`.

 EdX recognizes that the ever expanding need to provide new and innovative types of content.
 The XBlock API and XBlock SDK are available for developers to